apavlidi/My_Settings/README.md

 Java batches are for switching between different JDK versions in Windows. <br>
 Run `jdk8.bat` to set jdk8 <br>
 Run `jdk11.bat` to set jdk11
+To change jdk in linux just run `update-alternatives --config java`